khanhnguyen15/project-madam-website/index.md

 Above are the top speakers of every month by gender and, to no one’s surprise, **Trump is the most quoted speaker of the last 5 years**.
 Since the beginning of 2016, when the presidential race started going strong, the former President of the USA has consistently been the most quoted speaker almost every month.
 In the months when he is the top speaker, **Trump averages around 117,000 monthly quote occurrences**.
 That is more than **6 times the amount for the top speakers of all other genders <em>combined</em>**.

 ## First Impressions: Not great...
 These initial numbers don't look too promising.
 Men dominate in every plot we've seen, by a big margin.
-Now that we have a general idea of how (badly) things are going, let's dive deeper and try to find how exactly <em>what</em> each gender is talking about.
+Now that we have a general idea of how (badly) things are going, let's dive deeper and try to find exactly <em>what</em> each gender tends to talk about.

 <br/>
 <br/>